aldro61/kover2_paper/tutorial/interpretation/README.md

 #### Step 5:

-Look at where the equivalent k-mers are located in the genome.
-We see that they all overlap one concise region annotated as "16S Ribosomal RNA".
+Look at where the equivalent k-mers are located in the gene's sequence.
+We see that they all overlap one concise region.

 <img src="ugene6.png" />